-8.3 Elder Law

-Public Welfare System
+8.3 Elder Law Public Welfare System

-In Greece, the main institution by which families and individuals prepare financially for longer lives is the Public Welfare System, which provides essential and supplementary or auxiliary protection.
+In Greece, the main institution by which families and individuals prepare financially for a longer lifespan is the public welfare system, which provides essential and supplementary or auxiliary protection.
 It is comprised of a great number of insurance funds and a large variety of schemes, although all social security institutions fall under the authority and supervision of the Ministry of Health, Welfare and Social Security.

-Some local authorities also provide home care services, although the entitlement to and availability of these services is not clear.
+Some local authorities also provide home care services, although entitlement to and availability of these services is not clear.
 The majority of elderly people continue to live at home, either with their families or alone, and families play a pivotal role in providing care, for which they receive no direct support from the State.

-However, in the last two decades, the State has taken measures to increase community care services for the elderly so that they can remain in their own homes for as long as possible.
-These measures include a help at home programme and the creation of open care community centres for older people or KAPIs (these are centres in an open environment, within the neighbourhood or community, providing services to the elderly, including nursing, meal distribution, physiotherapy, social services, etc).
+However, in the last two decades, the state has taken measures to increase community care services for the elderly so that they can remain in their own homes for as long as possible.
+These measures include a Help-at-Home programme and the creation of open care community centres for older people or KAPIs (these are centres in an open environment, within the neighbour-hood or community, providing services to the elderly, including nursing, meal distribution, physiotherapy and social services).